 Too many things to check when working with international clients

 As a freelancer, you can work with anyone.
 Your clients may come from different locations in different industries.
 We want to say yes when the opportunity knocks on the door.
 But sometimes, there are more things to consider before accepting a new project.

 - Payment terms: Payment terms are important to know in advance.
 How will the international client send the deposit and full payment to you?
 Taking a deposit before starting work is a good way to protect your rights.
-But the client may be hesitant to pay the deposit because of the transaction fee.
-Also, you cannot go there in person to chase late payment.
+However, the client may be hesitant to pay the deposit because of the transaction fee.
+Also, you cannot go there in person to chase late payments.

 - Work across different time zones: Your client may live in a different time zone.
 You have to consider this when asking for the material and arranging a meeting.
 Ask the essential questions and material early, so you do not need to stay up late for their answers.

 Filling out the paperwork is endless work.
 For example, before you start working, you have to sign a contract.
 In the process, you have to wait for their response and modify the contract accordingly.
 This process is time-consuming.
 Also, for some projects, you have to sign a non-disclosure agreement and a copyright transfer agreement.